 3. Opt for less expensive cuts of meat

 Say “yes” to paella, but “no” to top-dollar filet mignon.
 Less expensive cuts of meat, like chicken, help keep costs low.
 Supplement entrées with vegetables, stews, and curries, or build an all-vegetarian menu for your colleagues, instead.
-Veggie-centric dishes are cheap catering options that save money and address dietary concerns in one fell swoop.
+Vegetarian dishes are cheap catering options that save money and address dietary concerns in one fell swoop.

 4. Choose cost-efficient cuisines